Quadriffis/immortal-millionaire/7 - supplements.md

 The research on humans however is not very extensive and the availability is low as of the time of writing.
 It is not a common drug or supplement and is considered experimental.

+### Adaptogens

+The class of adaptogens is a group of supplements that balances stress and relaxation responses.
+In essence these compounds give energy for those who are low and provide relaxation to those who are stressed.

+This may sound conflicting, but it makes sense when viewed through the lens that adaptogens work at restoring a baseline.
+Instead of a substance that per definition causes a dose-dependent effect in a predicatble direction (e.g. alcohol) they restore balance to functions that are out of whack.

+The exact mechanisms differ per supplement, and for some the exact mechanisms are not known.
+For many though the adaptogenic effect has been robustly documented.

+Interesting adaptogens include:

+- Panax Ginseng root
+- Reishi mushroom extracts
+- Rhodiola

+Depending on your geographcial location some are easier to find than others.

 [^lithium]: New York Times: [Should we all take a bit of lithium?](https://www.nytimes.com/2014/09/14/opinion/sunday/should-we-all-take-a-bit-of-lithium.html)